Communist Party of India (Marxist): Formation (1964)

-Early years of CPI(M) (1964–1966)
+Early years (1964–1966)

 The CPI (M) was born into a hostile political climate.
 At the time of the holding of its Calcutta Congress, large sections of its leaders and cadres were jailed without trial.
 Again on 29–30 December, over a thousand CPI (M) cadres were arrested and detained and held in jail without trial.
-In 1965 new waves of arrests of CPI(M) cadres took place in West Bengal, as the party launched agitations against the rise in fares in the Calcutta Tramways and against the then-prevailing food crisis.
+In 1965, new waves of arrests of CPI(M) cadres took place in West Bengal, as the party launched agitations against the rise in fares in the Calcutta Tramways Company and against the then-prevailing food crisis.
 Statewide general strikes and hartals were observed on 5 August 1965, 10–11 March 1966, and 6 April 1966.
 The March 1966 general strike resulted in several deaths during confrontations with police forces.

 Also in Kerala, mass arrests of CPI(M) cadres were carried out during 1965.
 In Bihar, the party called for a Bandh (general strike) in Patna on 9 August 1965 in protest against the Congress state government.
 During the strike, police resorted to violent actions against the organizers of the strike.
 The strike was followed by agitations in other parts of the state.

 P. Sundaraiah, after being released from jail, spent the period of September 1965 – February 1966 in Moscow for medical treatment.
 In Moscow, he also held talks with the CPSU.

 The Central Committee of CPI(M) held its first meeting on 12–19 June 1966.
-The reason for delaying the holding of a regular CC meeting was the fact that several of the persons elected as CC members at the Calcutta Congress were jailed at the time.
-A CC meeting had been scheduled to have been held in Trichur during the last days of 1964, but had been canceled due to the wave of arrests against the party.
-The meeting discussed tactics for electoral alliances and concluded that the party should seek to form a broad electoral alliance with all non-reactionary opposition parties in West Bengal (i.e. all parties except Jan Sangh and Swatantra Party).
-This decision was strongly criticized by the Communist Party of China, the Party of Labour of Albania, the Communist Party of New Zealand, and the radicals within the party itself.
-The line was changed at a National Council meeting in Jullunder in October 1966, where it was decided that the party should only form alliances with select left parties.
+The reason for delaying the holding of a regular CC meeting was that several of the persons elected as CC members at the Calcutta Congress were jailed at the time.
+A CC meeting had been scheduled to have been held in Thrissur during the last days of 1964, but had been canceled due to the wave of arrests against the party.
+The meeting discussed tactics for electoral alliances and concluded that the party should seek to form a broad electoral alliance with all non-reactionary opposition parties in West Bengal (i.e. all parties except Bharatiya Jana Sangh and Swatantra Party).
+This decision was strongly criticized by the Communist Party of China (CPC), the Party of Labour of Albania, the Communist Party of New Zealand, and the radicals within the party itself.
+The line was changed at a National Council meeting in Jalandhar in October 1966, where it was decided that the party should only form alliances with select left parties.